How Do Deicers Affect Biochemical Oxygen Demand?

 They also noted that:

 “agricultural byproducts patented for use as roadway deicing and anti-icing agents, including the liquid residue of fermented corn byproducts...has been shown to cause ‘eutrophication of water, which will result in the proliferation of noxious aquatic plants, especially blue green algae,’ reducing water oxygen levels.”

 So how do we balance the need to restore road safety during the winter with protecting our precious waterways?
-Well, we are proud to say Ice Slicer granular deicer is the answer.
-Mined from a subterranean, Jurassic Period, salt deposit in Utah, Ice Slicer is naturally high-performing without the need for harmful additives.
+Well, we are proud to say Ice Slicer® granular deicer is the answer.
+Mined from a Jurassic mineral deposit in Utah, Ice Slicer® is naturally high-performing without the need for harmful additives.
 Our products do not contain any acetates, glycols, or agricultural byproducts that lead to detrimental biochemical oxygen demand in our waterways.
-Ice Slicer is a naturally powerful and environmentally friendly alternative to the more destructive deicers and salts on the market.
+Our road treatment is an all natural blend of complex chlorides (all 4 chloride salts) and over 60 trace minerals.
+Ice Slicer® is a naturally powerful and environmentally friendly alternative to the more destructive deicers and salts on the market.

 © 2021 Redmond Minerals Inc.